Optimizing Print Quality

 Floyd-Steinberg - Use for images and complex shading, brightness, or curves

 In this post you saw how different images can be optimized for printing to a black and white thermal printer.
-Here are some more ideas to further optimize your images:
+Here are some more ideas to further optimize print quality with your images:

 If you have both text and photos in the same image, consider breaking it into two separate image objects